We're a small business located in Bedford VA. We make all the woodenware and bees locally that we sell. Email Tony

-Age(overwintered/2019) refers to the age of the colony, and loosely the age of the queen.
-A 2019 hive most likely has a brand new queen, and an overwintered colony most likely has a queen that is at least a year old, but they could have requeened themselves.
+Age(overwintered/2020) refers to the age of the colony, and loosely the age of the queen.
+A hive with the current year most likely has a brand new queen, and an overwintered colony most likely has a queen that is at least a year old, but they could have requeened themselves.
 A requeened overwintered colony is still the same colony because the genetic line is the same.

 Colony(nucleus) typically refers to the amount of bees.
 We only offer nucleus colonies: 5 frames of comb filled with resources/brood and covered in bees.

 Hive(complete/cardboard) typically refers to the equipment(boxes, frames, etc).
 We make and run all 10 frame medium equipment(6 5/8"), even for the brood nest.
 We believe the management pro's outweigh the con's of standard equipment.
 Our complete hive consists of 3 mediums with frames, bottom board, inner cover, telescoping outer cover, entrance reducer.